es2812/AgoraChain/README.md

 ## Running the project

-As of this moment, this project runs on hyperledger fabric, using the set of `composer-cli` commands for deployment.
+As of this moment, this project runs on hyperledger fabric, using the set of `composer-cli` commands for deployment and with an in-development angular API as an easier way to operate over the network with an identity.

-There's currently two ways of running the project:
+The recommended way of running the project is:

-### On the cloud (recommended).

-[The cloud version of composer-playground](https://composer-playground.mybluemix.net/) can be used to import the latest `.bna` file.
-This file can be found under [composer-env/agora-network/dist](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist).

-An effort is made to keep this image up-to-date with the files in the repository, but it can be generated using the `createFile.sh` script (under that same directory).
-See the next point for requisites and instructions to generate the `.bna` file.

-After importing the `.bna` file you can create ID cards for each participant created and use those ID cards to interact with the network.

-### Locally.

-Follow these steps:

 1. Follow the [Installing the development environment tutorial](https://hyperledger.github.io/composer/latest/installing/development-tools.html) in the Hyperledger Composer website.
-2. [`deploy.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/deploy.sh) generates a `.bna` file according to the network definition, boots up the Fabric network and installs the chaincode, and creates a few test participants and their ID cards, importing them.
-You must specify a version, check the field 'version' in [`package.json`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/package.json) and specify a **higher** version than the one found in that file.
+2. [`deploy.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/deploy.sh) generates a `.bna` file according to the network definition, boots up the Fabric network and installs the chaincode, and creates a few test participants and their ID cards.
+You must specify a version (1.0.0 recommended).
-4. The command `composer-playground` starts a local version of the playground in the browser.
-5. If you prefer you can issue transactions and create participants using `composer-cli` commands.
-The file [`test.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/test.sh) contains a few examples of this.
+3. [`startRESTServer.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/startRESTServer.sh) deploys a rest server through which it's possible to connect to the network vía curl (or as is recommended, thorugh the angular API).
+4. Navigate to the [`angular-api/AgoraChain`](https://github.com/es2812/AgoraChain/tree/master/angular-api/AgoraChain/) folder and execute the command `npm start` to deploy the Angular API (usually on `localhost:4200`).
+5. The Angular API requires you to Log In with Github (this will be changed at some point to a more universal OAuth service) to allow you access to the identity manager.
+6. Within the identity manager you can import one of the cards created in step 2, which correspond to each of the participants currently existing in the network.
+Each identity will give you a set of allowed actions over the network.

-You can undeploy and kill the network with the [`stop.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/stop.sh) script
+You can undeploy and kill the network with the [`stop.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/stop.sh) script and kill the REST and Angular servers simply using Ctrl+C on the respective terminals.

 ## Proposed Project Milestones